Contact Our Commission Disputes Lawyers in Los Angeles

 Let's say that the employer is unable to make a reasonable calculation of what the commissions were.
 If that happens, they can wait until they can make a reasonable calculation.
 These laws can be tricky.
 Having a strong legal strategy will give you the best chances at moving forward.

 Oftentimes, when you look at the people who earn commissions, you will find that they have a written commission plan.
 What does that mean?
 It means that a certain set of activities must be outlined and followed for the commission to be correctly earned.
 In addition, the employer might indicate if any differences to the final commission paid exist.
 It might say if the employee is entitled to a certain amount of the commission.

-As a Los Angeles commission dispute attorney, we always advise that our clients seek us out because that will help them to understand their rights better.
+As Los Angeles attorneys for payments after termination, we always advise that our clients seek us out because that will help them to understand their rights better.
 You don't want the other side coming in and walking all over you.
 We always tell our clients to keep and maintain all contracts because they can use this later if it is needed.
 You want to keep all the employment handbooks and everything else that details your job because you could potentially use it later.

 Must Complete the Work Activity

 Before you can say that they have earned their commission, they will first have to complete a work activity because this will dictate how it proceeds.
 These are certain work-related activities that come in relation to your employer.
 You will have to have completed these activities for you to receive the commission.
 They will use this to calculate the commission, and they usually require that you complete the task within a certain time frame.
 This happens during an ongoing employment relationship.

 Not Always an Easy Task to Calculate the Commission